ok-nick/opensource.contentauth.org/README.md

 ## Local development

-**Prerequisite**: Currently, the site won't build unless you first check out the JavaScript library in a sibling directory and build the API docs there.
+**Prerequisite**: To build the site locally, you must first check out the JavaScript library in a sibling directory and build the API docs there.
 In the parent directory of `opensource.contentauth.org`, enter these commands:

 ```
 $ git clone git@github.com:contentauth/c2pa-js.git